Friday, October 30, 2009

 Gander, Newfoundland & Labrador (Canada)

-Had trouble getting to work this morning (barely made it on time) - but everyone else did too.
-Ended up getting a late start - but not because of the efforts of Carina (a new person who is very intense and plans everything to exact specifications).
-Actually, it was due to a last minute change to our itinerary (Sicily vice Crete).
+After an OK sleep in the NAS Oceana CBH, I had trouble getting to work this morning (barely made it on time).
+Fortunately, everyone else was later.
+As a result, we ended up getting a late start - but not because of the efforts of Carina (a new person who is very intense and plans everything to exact specifications).
+Actually, our delay was due to a last minute change to our itinerary (Sicily vice Crete).
 Got airborne by 0930 - I was flying today.
 Flight up to Canada went well - weather was good enough to see New York City as we flew by.
 Stopped through Gander this time - turnaround went well and weather was very pleasant.
-Got flying again quickly and flew all the way to Ireland - with the time-zone changes, we were on final just before midnight...
+Got flying again quickly and flew all the way to Ireland - with the time-zone changes, we were on final for Shannon (Ireland) just before midnight...

 Sunday, October 25, 2009